shashankprasanna/aws-dl1-workshop-2022/content/3_migrate_models_dl1/HW_and_SW.md

 ---
-title: "3.3 Overview: Habana Hardware and Software"
+title: "Overview or Habana Hardware and Software"
 chapter: false
 weight: 5
 ---